egig/egig.github.io/_posts/2019-03-30-mongodb-sort-by-nested-array-of-object-item.md

 - MongoDB
 ---

-Le's say, I have this kindof list of Mongodb documents, named `hardwares`;
+Let's say, I have this kind of list of Mongodb documents, named `hardwares`;

 	[
 		{